 It also meant greater costs.
 I was in a B1 ward and ended up paying almost close to S$9,000 in total due to the longer-than-expected operation and extended stay.

-Luckily, I had purchased an additional coverage on top of the compulsory Medisave.
-I bought the AXA Shield Standard Plan, which covers up to Class B1 wards in public hospitals.
-My hospital bill was payable by Medisave, which meant I did not have to pay for anything.
+Luckily, I had purchased additional coverage on top of the compulsory Medisave, so my hospital bill was payable by Medisave, which meant I did not have to pay for anything.

 I was thankful that despite having to go through the open surgery, I survived and am now alive and well.
 I have since changed my diet and started eating healthier.

-My purpose of sharing this anecdote was to make sure that others take care of their health and keep themselves adequately protected with the right health plan.
+My purpose in sharing this anecdote was to make sure that others take care of their health and keep themselves adequately protected with the right health plan.